Riktam-Santra/Fludex/README.md

 - I might not be able to always be there to keep adding features to this one, however everyone's welcome to contribute to the project.

 ## Releases
-The first release version has been finally uploaded and can be found on the [releases](https://github.com/Riktam-Santra/Fludex/releases) page, if you are looking ahead to try the app.
+The latest releases can akways be found on the [releases](https://github.com/Riktam-Santra/Fludex/releases) page, if you are looking ahead to try the app.

 ## App Controls
 When reading the manga, click once on a page to go to the next page and click twice on a page to go the previous page.